 Further informationFind current news, module handbook, study regulations and courses

 Starts every year in October and lasts three years (6 semesters).
 Submit applications by July 15.

 Requirements and semester fees

 General higher education entrance qualification (e.g. Abitur) or equivalent qualification.
 Lectures are held in German language.
 Non-native speakers must prove their German proficiency with a German language certificate at the level of C1 CEFR or higher.
-The semester fee is 155 Euro for EU-Students.
-For Non-EU-Students, the fee is 1655 Euro.
+The semester fee is 161 Euro for EU-Students.
+For Non-EU-Students, the fee is 1661 Euro.
+(Link to tuition fees).